authsignal/authsignal-node/README.md

   action: "signIn", // Your custom action code defined in Authsignal
   attributes: {
-    redirectUrl: "https://yourapp.com/callback", // URL to redirect after challenge completion
+    redirectUrl: "https://yourapp.com/callback", // URL to redirect after challenge completion },
-    // Add any other relevant contextual data if needed },
 });